sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qt5-qtbase-gui</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Qt5 GUI-related libraries
+Short desc    : Qt5 GUI-related libraries
 URL          : http://qt-project.org/
-Лицензия     : LGPLv2 with exceptions or GPLv3 with exceptions
+License      : LGPLv2 with exceptions or GPLv3 with exceptions
-Описание     : Qt5 libraries used for drawing widgets and OpenGL items.
+Descript     : Qt5 libraries used for drawing widgets and OpenGL items.
 ```

 </details>